fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Croatia Airlines, established in 1989, is the flag carrier of Croatia and has its headquarters in Zagreb.
 Serving as a gateway to the Adriatic nation, the airline plays a pivotal role in connecting Croatia's main cities with key destinations in Europe and beyond.
 With its commitment to safety, punctuality, and showcasing Croatian hospitality, the airline has been instrumental in boosting tourism and business ties for the country.

-Croatia Airlines became a member of the Star Alliance in November 2004, further strengthening its international connectivity and service offerings.
+Croatia Airlines became a member of Star Alliance in November 2004, further strengthening its international connectivity and service offerings.

 **Best Cabins**: Airbus A319 Business Class